BetterDiscord/docs/docs/developers/submitting.md

 ### Denial

-1. You'll get a notification that your submission was denied along with a reason mesage.
+1. You'll get a notification that your submission was denied, along with a reason message.
 2. Check your GitHub for any issues opened by the review team.
 2. Make any necessary changes and resubmit.